Skip to main content

 Configuring Network Alerts

-Network alerts can be configured in the dashboard under Network-wide > Configure > Alerts.
+Network alerts can be configured in dashboard web under Network-wide > Configure > Alerts.

 Network alerts can be configured by specifying the default recipients for selected alerts and by configuring additional recipients on a per-alert basis.
 There are two options to denote who will receive email alerts: